Blanka (Polish singer)

-Blanka Stajkow (/pl/ Бланка Стайков; born 23 May 1999), known mononymously as Blanka, is a Polish singer and model.
+Blanka Stajkow (/pl/ Бланка Стайков; born 23 May 1999), known mononymously as Blanka, is a Polish singer and model, with Bulgarian roots.
 She represented Poland in the Eurovision Song Contest 2023 with the song "Solo", finishing in 19th place.

 Life and career

 Early life

 Stajkow was born in Szczecin to Polish mother who is a former model and Bulgarian father who is a businessman.
 According to Stajkow, neither of her parents have a musical background.
 From an early age, she was encouraged by her mother to partake in various activities, including joining disco dance groups and attending music schools.
 She also said that in the mornings her mother would turn on either MTV or Trace Urban, which inspired her to pursue a career in the music industry.

 At age 13, she produced and released her first song, "Strong Enough".

 Top Model and Warner Music Poland (2021–2022)

 In 2021, Stajkow participated in season 10 of the Polish reality television show Top Model, Poland's version of America's Next Top Model.
 While on the show, she released her first official single, "Better".
 The following year, she signed with Warner Music Poland, and released her second single, "Solo".
 She also appeared in the music video for the song "Pijemy za lepszy czas" by Smolasty, whom she dated at the time.